TheOdinProject/curriculum/foundations/html_css/the-box-model/the-box-model.md

 ![lines](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/the-box-model/imgs/odin-lined.png)

 OK, so there might be some circles in the above image... but when it comes to layout, they fit together like rectangular boxes and not circles.
-In the end, laying out a webpage and positioning all of its elements is basically just deciding how you are going to nest and stack these boxes.
+In the end, laying out a webpage and positioning all of its elements is deciding how you are going to nest and stack these boxes.

 The only real complication here is that there are multiple ways to manipulate the size of these boxes, and the space between them, using `padding`, `margin`, and `border`.
 The assigned articles go into more depth on this concept, but to sum it up briefly: